 - Personal Finance

 Or maybe your child has completely different interests.
 They might be interested in sewing, or film making, or baking, or fixing automobiles, or drawing, or graphic design, or shoeing horses.
 Whatever it is, you can use these interests as a springboard for classes they could take.
 There are many other options online that you could use to supplement their learning.
-And, of course, there’s always the library (during normal times.)
+And, of course, there’s always the library.

-Advantages of Using your Teens Interest for Credit
+Advantages of Using your Teens Interest for High School Credit

 Awarding your teen credit for his interests allows you to ease your child’s workload in high school.
 That way he’ll have time to continue exploring his interests and he’ll be much more likely to exit high school with a clearer idea of what he wants to do in life.
 For example, my oldest son was very involved in the National Bible Bee during his high school years.
 Due to the time he spent studying the Bible, he realized that he wants to go to Bible college to continue his studies.
 I suspect because of his involvement in the Bible Bee (at least in part), he had no problem getting accepted to the college of his choice.